dodid/minitrade/README.md

 Limitations (for now) as a trading system:
 - Tested only on Linux
-- Support only daily bar and market-on-open order
+- Support only daily bar
 - Support only long positions
 - Support only Interactive Brokers